lcrespom/nash/README.md

 	is displayed in grey, letting the user immediately complete the command.
 - Configurable color palette.
 Colors can be configured by name (e.g. red, gren, etc.) or by RGB hex as in CSS (e.g. #a6e22e).
 - Configuration and extensions are implemented as plain JavaScript code, centered around the `~/.nash/nashrc.js` file, which is loaded during startup.
 Example configuration and extensions are provided in the `~/.nash` directory, which is populated when `nash` is started for the first time.
 For instance:
-		- Color settings can be configured via JSON.
+	- Color settings are configured via JSON settings.
-		- Keyboard shortcuts can be reassigned using the `bindKey` API.
+	- Keyboard shortcuts are reassigned using the `bindKey` API.
+	- Completion helpers for known commands (git, docker, npm, etc.) are configured via JSON settings.
-- The extensible plugin system facilitates the addition of features.
+- An extensible plugin system which facilitates the addition of features.

 Check the [ToDo](TODO.md) for a list of features under development.